Preparing for Your Breast Biopsy

 Why a Breast Biopsy is Performed

-A breast biopsy is performed when a mammogram, ultrasound or physical examination has found a lump or abnormality.
+A breast biopsy is performed when a mammogram, ultrasound or physical examination has found a lump, abnormality, or suspicious microcalcifications.
 This procedure involves taking sample tissue from the suspicious area.
 A biopsy allows a pathologist to examine the abnormal tissue under a microscope to determine what it is and whether it could possibly be cancerous.

 Breast Biopsy Methods

-- Stereotactic Needle Biopsy - A stereotactic biopsy uses mammography and computer plotting to identify the breast abnormality.
-This method is frequently selected to sample micro-calcification of concern.
+A stereotactic biopsy uses mammography and computer plotting to identify the breast abnormality.
+This method is frequently selected to sample microcalcifications of concern.
 The patient lies on her stomach with the breast fitted through a hole in the table.
 The breast is numbed, and a small incision is made.
 The instrument obtains numerous samples, which are sent to the pathologist for review.

-- MRI Guided Breast Biopsy - An MRI guided breast biopsy is used when MR imaging reveals a breast abnormality, such as a suspicious mass unidentified by other surgical techniques, an area of distortion, or an area of abnormal tissue change.
+An MRI guided breast biopsy is used when MR imaging reveals a breast abnormality, such as a suspicious mass unidentified by other surgical techniques, an area of distortion, or an area of abnormal tissue change.
 The biopsy is typically performed within a closed MRI system with a specially modified table where breasts hang freely from cushioned openings.
 MR imaging is used to assist in guiding the radiologist's instruments to the site of abnormal growth.
-This technique is available at MidMichigan Medical Center - Gratiot.
+MRI guided breast biopsy is offered at MidMichigan Medical Centers Midland and Gratiot.